meetnearme/api/README.md

    1. **Local static asset server**
    1. **Local node.js based `templ`** – our [golang templating engine pkg](https://templ.guide/)) watch script to rebuild templates as they're modified
    1. **Local tailwind watcher**  – this includes some complexity, because we use a hashing algorithim that updates `layout.templ` with a new hash value whenever the tailwind styles in the template change for cache-busting when new deployments are pushed to prod.
 The dev experience here is a work-in-progress.
 I've noticed that sometimes updates to `layout.templ` can require a FULL stop / restart of the `npm run dev` processes to take effect.
+1. Add your `APEX_URL` from your local deployment to the allow lists for both **Redirect** and **Post Logout URls** in Zitadel under **Redirect Settings** in [the admin UI](https://meet-near-me-production-8baqim.zitadel.cloud/ui/console/projects/273257176187855242/apps/273257486885118346) following the existing URL path schema for both.
+If you don't have admin access in Zitadel, ask someone on the team

 ### Generate Go templates from \*.templ files